zodastone/ALttPDoorRandomizer/README.md

 ## Pseudo-boots

 Option to start with ability to dash, but not able to make any boots required logical checks or traversal.

+## SFX Shuffle (--shuffle_sfx)

+Shuffles a large portion of the sounds effects.
+Can be used with the adjuster.

 ## Experimental Features